Source: Cruise Junkie dot Com

 Seven Seas Mariner

-The ship reported that 5 of 446 (1.12%) crew and 38 of 614 (6.19%) passengers had reported ill on a 12 day cruise from Lima (Peru) to Fort Lauderdale (25 Feb - 9 Mar).
+The ship reported that5 of 446 (1.12%) crew and 38 of 614 (6.19%) passengers had reported ill on a 12 day cruise from Lima (Peru) to Fort Lauderdale (25 Feb - 9 Mar).
 Symptons were consistent with gastrointestinal illness (e.g., norovirus) Illness

 30.11.06